Dkaushik07/oss-audit-24BEY10101/README.md

 **Course:** Open Source Software (Capstone Project)

 ## Project Overview

-This repository contain structured audit of **VLC Media Player**, exploring its origins, licensing (GPL v2), and technical footprint on a Linux environment.
-It includes five custom shell script designed to demonstrate Linux administration and automation skill.
+The repository contains a structured audit of the VLC Media Player which examines its historical development and its licensing through GPL v2 and its technical specifications for Linux operating systems.
+The system includes five unique shell scripts which demonstrate the ability to manage Linux systems and automate tasks.

 ## Scripts Description
-1. **script1.sh (System Identity):** Generates report of the current Linux distribution, kernel version, and user environment.
+1. **script1.sh (System Identity):** The script creates a report which includes information about the Linux distribution and kernel version and user environment details.
-2. **script2.sh (Package Inspector):** Verifies if VLC is installed and provides philosophical overview of the project.
+2. **script2.sh (Package Inspector):** The script checks for VLC installation status while delivering a philosophical overview of the project.
-3. **script3.sh (Disk Auditor):** Audits system directories for disk usage and permissions, including VLC configuration paths.
+3. **script3.sh (Disk Auditor):** The system inspects all system directories to check disk space usage and access rights which includes VLC configuration directories.
-4. **script4.sh (Log Analyzer):** Scans system logs for specific keywords and reports the frequency of occurrences.
+4. **script4.sh (Log Analyzer):** The system examines system logs to find particular keywords and calculates how often those keywords appear.
-5. **script5.sh (Manifesto Generator):** interactive tool that generates  personalized Open Source philosophy statement.
+5. **script5.sh (Manifesto Generator):** The system provides an interactive tool which creates a customized Open Source philosophy statement for users.

 ## How to Run the Scripts
 To execute script on Linux/WSL system, follow these steps: